tcox17/Bachelor_Project/README.md

 <img width="347" alt="image" src="https://user-images.githubusercontent.com/89612682/142284968-9b5ee5a5-6dc8-4af9-8b83-c14511f6d703.png">

 -----
 The below map displays the density of hometowns for all Bachelor contestants.
 We can see that a majority of contestants come from California and Texas.
+We will use location as a variable in relation to US regions and how distance may effect winners.

 <img height = '250' alt = 'image' src='https://user-images.githubusercontent.com/89612584/145270681-97c5b986-7d5c-48ba-8a47-0a5c62196ac7.png'>